HiaslHoam/exoplanets_deep_learning/slides.md

 info: >
   ## Identifying Exoplanets with Deep Learning

-  Presentation about a paper from Shallue and Vandenburg (2017) about identifying exoplanets using deep learning
+  Presentation about a paper from Shallue and Vanderburg (2017) about identifying exoplanets using deep learning
 drawings:
   persist: false